Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 The Debate Continues

 Rogers claimed that the Shroud is probably from 1000 to 1700 BCE.
-This and other remarks from Rogers have been challenged, especially from noted investigator, Joe Nickell.
+This and other remarks from Rogers have been challenged, especially by the noted investigator Joe Nickell.

 Still, other claims emerged to challenge the radiocarbon dating.
 For instance, Alberto Carpinteri, a professor of structural mechanics at the Polytechnic University of Turin surmised that “neutron emissions” from earthquakes have affected the linen fiber of the Shroud and obscured the findings.
 According to Robert Carroll from Skeptic’s Dictionary, the concept of neutron emission from rocks has been universally rejected by physicists.